 Order Weighed, Policies Announced

-“This is one of the greatest days of our lives, because we have been fighting for our education and it is an important component of our advocacy for young immigrants’ rights,” Dulce Matuz, chairwoman for the Arizona Dream Act Coalition, was reported as saying at the East Valley Tribune.
-“Also because we are taxpayers in Arizona and this is an acknowledgement of our monetary contributions.
-It is also great news for the future of our state, for the prosperity of Arizona, because we need a better educated workforce to be able to attract good employers for Arizona and create businesses.”
+“This is one of the greatest days of our lives because we have been fighting for our education and it is an important component of our advocacy for young immigrants’ rights,” Dulce Matuz, chairwoman for the Arizona Dream Act Coalition, was reported as saying at the East Valley Tribune.
+“Also because we are taxpayers in Arizona and this is an acknowledgment of our monetary contributions.
+It is also great news for the future of our state, for the prosperity of Arizona, because we need a better-educated workforce to be able to attract good employers for Arizona and create businesses.”

 Other Colleges Soon to Follow?